projecthamster/xfce4-hamster-plugin/README.md

 > like something a coworker would ask, but not a boss or a kid; something that exceeds the simple "What are you doing?".
 > Feel free to employ any appropriate figure of speech unique to your language.

+## Compile
+After checkout, cd to the directory and issue `./autgen.sh`.
+If this fails, install missing dependencies.
+Then, issue `./configure --prefix=/usr`.
+If this fails, install missing development packages.
+Finally, issue `make && sudo make install`.

 ## Packagers
 This plug-in is useless without an activatable D-Bus implementation of `org.gnome.Hamster` and `org.gnome.Hamster.WindowServer`.
 Hence the